VaiVuong/Mod3-MHW-Importer/README.md

+# Extra NOTE
+This is not the official branch.
+THIS IS A TEST BRANCH for Blender LTS 4.5.3.
+Things will probably be broken everywhere.

 # Mod3-MHW-Importer
 Blender Mod3 Import-Exporter for Monster Hunter World.
 Written for Blender 2.79, no update for further Blender versions is planned (feel free to fork if you are interested in doing it yourself).